NeverEverTM/Aphid-Festival-Resort/documentation/Aphid Festival Resort/4 - Development Log.md

 - Retouched some menu interfaces.
 - Added a backdrop to most text in the game which i think looks nice.
 - Improved spritework of torches.
-- Improved some aspects of the generations album aphid tracking.
+- Moved the tracking of the album to the aphid focus feature (this was done in the last update but forgot to include it, it also didnt have a way to trigger it)
 ## Development
 - Updated to Godot 4.4.
-With this, comes the new meta reference system, thus, all resources have been automatically given a ".uid".
+	- With this, comes the new meta reference system, thus, all resources have been automatically given a ".uid".
+	- Some changes on how collections are created.
 - Various improvements to the debug console.
 - Optimized several string references to use cached StringNames when proper.
 - Replaced absolute paths in GlobalManager with their corresponding UID's